Topics:

 The CRD may investigate potential violations and impose penalties under FEHA, including injunctive relief, back pay, reinstatement, and monetary damages.
 The agency is also expanding its capacity to audit ADS practices across industries [3].

 A June 2025 study revealed that leading AI hiring systems—including those built on large language models—exhibited measurable bias, with significantly different recommendation rates based on race and gender, even when résumés were equivalent [4].
-These findings highlight how subtle design choices or biased datasets can lead to unintended discrimination, despite the absence of overtly discriminatory criteria.
+These findings underscore how subtle design choices or biased datasets can result in unintended discrimination, even in the absence of explicitly discriminatory criteria.

-Run regular adverse impact analyses using reliable statistical methods.
+Run regular adverse impact analyses using sound statistical methods.

-Maintain thorough records of all data inputs, outcomes, and decisions.
+Maintain comprehensive records of data inputs, outcomes, and decisions.

-Ensure human review is embedded in each step of the hiring process.
+Ensure human review is integrated throughout the hiring process.

-Hold vendors accountable by requiring compliance terms in contracts and requesting transparency into their tools.
+Hold vendors accountable by including compliance clauses in contracts and requiring transparency into their tools.

-California’s CRD regulations signal a major shift in how employers must manage Artificial Intelligence -powered hiring practices.
-By focusing on transparency, fairness, and accountability, the rules aim to balance technological innovation with civil rights protections.
+California’s CRD regulations signal a major shift in how employers must manage AI-powered hiring practices.
+By emphasizing transparency, fairness, and accountability, the rules aim to balance technological innovation with civil rights protections.
 As artificial intelligence becomes more embedded in the workplace, ensuring compliance with these standards is critical for both legal protection and ethical hiring.

 |